CMI-Laboratory/LYDUS_code/codes_to_QUIQ/README.md

-Code examples for converting to QUIQ
+Code examples for converting original tables to QUIQ